Auto Transport Brokers or Not?

 It’s a win-win situation when you are working with a good broker.

 Another thing that you may not know is that most transports that deal with the customers direct are doing 50/50 business.
 What’s that?
 It’s 50% their own trucks and 50% of the loads they are brokering.
 The trucks that you think are going to carry your car have a 50% chance of actually carrying it and you’re paying more money too.
-More than what you would be paying through a broker in most cases.
+More than what you would be paying average auto transport brokers in most cases.

 Then there is the power a broker has over a transport.
 If the transport mistreats the broker’s customer the broker penalizes the transport by sharing a bad rating review among the industry using a shared dispatch network.
 When that transport gets the “black ball” for mistreating a client (or their vehicle) suddenly they can’t get any cars to haul.
 Their reputation is tainted and no good broker will give them a car to move.